-Buttery, soft, moist, and no need for shortening.
-It’s just one bowl and three easy ingredients, so you can quickly whip up these biscuits in no time.
+These easy biscuits are buttery, soft, moist, and there’s no need for shortening.
+You just need one bowl and three ingredients, so you can quickly whip up these biscuits in no time.

+I did just post another easy biscuit recipe, but I think I like this version even better.
 The previous recipe I posted about involved shortening, milk and flour.
-I’m used to buttermilk and butter for my biscuits, so when I was making the other version, I kept wondering if I could make it with butter and buttermilk instead.
-Mr. K also felt that the other version tasted good straight out of the oven but developed a little bit of dryness once they had cooled.
+I prefer buttermilk and butter for my biscuits, so when I was making the other version, I kept wondering if I could make it with butter and buttermilk instead.

 3 Ingredient Buttermilk Biscuits